-Herb Description The liquor is a light green color depending on your brew time.
-The taste changes several times in your mouth going from bitter to sweet, but leaving a...
+The Year 2018 Spring Herb Description The liquor is a light green color depending on your brew time.
+The taste changes several times in your mouth going from bitter to...

-Herb Story Shisandra has been used throughout China and Russia for over a millenia for its outstanding health benefits.
-It has been used by Chinese Athletes, martial artists and Qigong...
+The Year 2018 Winter Herb Story Schizandra Berry (Also called Omija Berry) has been used throughout China and Russia for over millennia for its outstanding health benefits.
+It has been used...

 Teas that contain caffeine are made from the leaves of a plant known as the Camellia sinensis plant.
 However, herbal tea has no caffeine at all.
 Herbal tea is an infusion that results from steeping flowers, roots, seeds, pieces of bark, and plant leaves together.
 Herbal teas are excellent for people who enjoy tea but have little desire for its energy-boosting and stimulating effects.